osg-htc/networking/docs/perfsonar/installation.md

 !!! note

-    ```
+    ```text
-Until your host is added (on <https://psconfig.opensciencegrid.org> ) to one or more meshes by a mesh-config administrator, the automesh configuration above won't be returning any tests (See registration information above).
+Until your host is added on https://psconfig.opensciencegrid.org to one or more meshes by an administrator the automesh configuration above will not return any tests.
     ```

 * We **strongly recommend** configuring perfSONAR in **dual-stack mode** (both IPv4 and IPv6).
 In case your site has IPv6 support, the only necessary step is to get both A and AAAA records for your perfSONAR DNS names (as well as ensuring the reverse DNS is in place).